- Our Professional Logo Design Process

 Development varies considerably between projects, but overall, it is easier to develop the aesthetic side as supposed to the conceptual.

-Aspects such as an alternate colour scheme or typeface can change the ‘look’, but the significance or meaning behind a logo is much harder to modify.
+Aspects such as an alternate colour scheme or typeface can change the ‘look’, but the significance or meaning of a logo is much harder to modify.

 7.0 – Concept Developments